-Lead in Improving Mental Health and Well-being in Athletes
+Lead in Improving Well-being in Athletes

 The Master of Science in Sport Psychology (MSPSYSP) degree program helps you develop the skills and personal and professional growth needed for sport psychology by critically analyzing a broad range of theories and practical knowledge.
 With an integrated learning experience, you will have the opportunity to engage in fieldwork and supervision.

 This degree may appeal to individuals who would like to work with athletes and other high-performance people on the psychological aspects of their performance.
 This program may also appeal to those who are already working in a mental health/counseling environment and are looking to broaden their clientele and engage in non-clinical work.
 Other current professionals working in the athletic field, including coaches, physical therapists, strength and conditioning coaches, and athletic administrators may be able to enhance their marketability and advance their careers by having this secondary degree and expertise in sport psychology.
 Additionally, individuals working in other high-performance fields such as law enforcement, military, and executive coaching may benefit from this type of educational training.

 Northcentral University’s Master of Science in Sport Psychology includes coursework that has been identified as appropriate by the Certification Council of the Association for Applied Sport Psychology.

 Program Learning Outcomes

 - Explore theories and principles in sport psychology to inform professional contexts and promote performance enhancement